Tulln an der Donau

 Tulln an der Donau (lit.
 'Tulln on the Danube') is a historic town in the Austrian state of Lower Austria, the administrative seat of Tulln District.
 Because of its abundance of parks and gardens, Tulln is often referred to as Blumenstadt ("City of Flowers"), and "The City of Togetherness" following the initiative of Peter Eisenschenk, Mayor of Tulln.

 Geography

 The town is situated in the centre of the Tulln Basin stretching to the Vienna Woods in the south, about 40 km northwest of the Austrian capital Vienna.
 The main part of its built-up area is located on the southern bank of the Danube river.

+Populated places

-The municipal area comprises the cadastral communities of Frauenhofen, Langenlebarn-Oberaigen, Langenlebarn-Unteraigen, Mollersdorf, Neuaigen, Nitzing, Staasdorf, Trübensee, and Tulln proper.
+The municipality of Tulln an der Donau consists of the following cadastral communities: Frauenhofen, Langenlebarn-Oberaigen, Langenlebarn-Unteraigen, Mollersdorf, Neuaigen, Nitzing, Staasdorf, Trübensee, and Tulln Proper; while further subdivided into populated places (with population in brackets as of 1 January 2022).